macsx82/ImputationPipeline-snakemake/README.md

   log_folder: "log_folder" #base folder for output
 ```

-In teh second section, the user has to specify the path for some resources needed for the pipeline to run:
+In the second section, the user has to specify the path for some resources needed for the pipeline to run:

 ```
   genetic_map_path: "/netapp/nfs/resources/gen_map/shapeit4" #path containing genetic maps for IMPUTATION and PHASING (SHAPEIT4 and IMPUTE5 version)